 These findings collectively underscore the severe impact of phyllody disease on plant development and yield, reinforcing the need for effective resistance breeding and integrated disease management strategies.

 Table 2.
-Effect of phyllody appearance at different growth stages on number of pods per plant
+Effect of phyllody appearance at different growth stages on number of pods per plant (How this table is prepared like from which genotypes (44 genotypes data or only resistant genotypes or only tolerant lines)